FamilySearch/GEDCOM.io/_pages/tag-def/FAM-RESI.md

 specification:
   - Residence
   - |
-    A Family Attribute.
-See also FAMILY_ATTRIBUTE_STRUCTURE.
+    A [Family Attribute].
+See also `FAMILY_ATTRIBUTE_STRUCTURE`.

-    See https://gedcom.io/terms/v7/INDI-RESI for comments on the use of payload strings in RESI structures.
+    See `https://gedcom.io/terms/v7/INDI-RESI` for comments on the use of payload strings in `RESI` structures.
   - residence
   - An address or place of residence where a family resided.